tn64/Amazon_Vine_Analysis/README.md

 reviewers (40,471).
 It would be important to compare the measures of central tendency for the two groups to further clarify any bias.

-Also, these analyses should be performed for the other review areas (i.e., other than the video games analyzed here) to test for bias across the Amazon Vine platform.
+3. Finally, these analyses should be performed for the other review areas (i.e., other than the video games analyzed here) to test for bias across the Amazon Vine platform.